 The attendees are no strangers to digital transformation projects, and all could share experiences of bumpy, faltering or failed initiatives.
 These are familiar across many organisations:

-- I’m going to do change to you — some digital transformation projects failed because they were ‘done to’ the organisation and key parts of the organisation were not able to ‘own the change’ for themselves.
+Some digital transformation projects failed because they were ‘done to’ the organisation and key parts of the organisation were not able to ‘own the change’ for themselves.

-- Token change — others failed because they were all talk and no trousers.
+Others failed because they were all talk and no trousers.
 The deeper change needed (to culture, people, leadership) didn’t really happen, but some shiny change wallpaper was hung out to cover the cracks (an agile project manager here, a chief digital officer there, an iPad-on-a-stick in reception…)

-- You-change, not me-change — yet more failed because they allowed the digital change to be contained in one place — in the digital team or in IT.
+Yet more failed because they allowed the digital change to be contained in one place — in the digital team or in IT.
 The fundamentals of the organisations did not alter.

-- The short-sharp change project — and yet more failed because they saw the change as a one-time project.
+And yet more failed because they saw the change as a one-time project.
 Like a diet.
 One brief period of pain, and then it’ll all be magically fixed.
 But, as any good diet book will tell you, the diet should be the start of a new way of eating, for good.
 So digital represents a new way of working, for good (not a short uncomfortable project).